Brendan Lemieux: Early life

-Lemieux was born on March 15, 1996, in Denver, Colorado, where his father Claude was playing with the Colorado Avalanche of the National Hockey League (NHL), and was named after his father's former teammate with the New Jersey Devils, Brendan Shanahan.
+Lemieux was born on March 15, 1996, in Denver, where his father Claude was playing with the Colorado Avalanche of the National Hockey League (NHL).
+He was named after his father's former teammate with the New Jersey Devils, Brendan Shanahan.
 The oldest son of Claude and his second wife Deborah, Lemieux was a childhood friend of Wayne Gretzky's children.
 Lemieux was a competitive child and began playing ice hockey and baseball at a young age.
 Claude tried to steer his son away from hockey, worried that it would be difficult for a second-generation player to follow his successful father, especially considering Claude's reputation as a pest and enforcer, but he relented upon seeing Brendan's early skill at the sport.

 In both 2008 and 2009, Lemieux participated in the Quebec International Pee-Wee Hockey Tournament with the Lemieux Academy team of Phoenix, Arizona.
 The following year, he played minor ice hockey with the Toronto Red Wings of the Greater Toronto Hockey League (GTHL), which was coached by his father.
 In addition to playing on these minor hockey teams, Lemieux also attended The Hill Academy, an independent Ontario-based high school for student athletes.